Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

-Some of the most popular canines of the world are often famous dogs and dog breeds from the silver screen, and make for great choices when deciding on what kind of new pet you want to spend the next few years of your life with.
+Some of the most popular breeds of the world are often famous dogs from the silver screen, and make for great choices when deciding on what kind of new pet you want to spend the next few years of your life with.
 None of us may want to admit it, but seeing a dog in a movie, TV show, comic, or book that we enjoyed makes us (at least subconsciously) more agreeable to owning that particular breed of dog.
 If you are even remotely thinking about getting a dog, famous dogs play a huge role in our decision-making process . . . and there's nothing wrong with that.

 Famous Dogs From Pop Culture